SarahSexton/MAMjam/README.md

  skills and program knowledge.
 Things rolled in our favor when we got a good mix of programing, development, and creative ability."
-* "The The effort required to coordinate art and the complexity behind a game that could take all of five minutes but still has multiple endings.
+* "The effort required to coordinate art and the complexity behind a game that could take all of five minutes but still has multiple endings.
 Also an appreciation for a good sound person."